gnlare/fastbonecontrol/README.md

 Fast Bone Control provides Spine Pro-style bone controls in Blender.

 Right-click to switch between Move, Rotate, and Scale modes.
-You can transform selected bones by clicking and dragging anywhere in the viewport, without needing to click a gizmo or the bone itself.
+Transform selected bones by clicking and dragging anywhere in the viewport—no need to click a gizmo, the bone itself, or press G, R, or S.

 Pressing a number key cycles through the registered bones/controllers for that slot.
 Shortcut assignments are saved with the Blender file.